-There are so many great things to do with kids, including many free things to do in Melbourne.
-Kids will love discovering the colourful murals down Melbourne’s lane ways, soaring above the Melbourne skyline, cruising down the Yarra River and will even be entertainment riding the free trams around the city.
+Melbourne kids activities are endless, and not just in the CBD but the surrounding areas too.
+The kids activities Melbourne CBD offers includes discovering the colourful murals down Melbourne’s lane ways, soaring above the Melbourne skyline, cruising down the Yarra River and will even being entertained riding the free trams around the city.

-This guide shows you 30 of the best things to do in Melbourne with kids, including everything you need to know about ticket prices , where to save money booking online and opening times.
-As well as all the kids activities Melbourne has to offer, this guide will cover getting to the Melbourne CBD from the airport, getting around the CBD and where to stay in Melbourne on a budget.
+This guide shows you 30 of the best things to do with kids in Melbourne, including everything you need to know about ticket prices , where to save money booking online and opening times.
+As well as all the family activities Melbourne has to offer, this guide will cover getting to the Melbourne CBD from the airport, getting around the CBD and where to stay in Melbourne on a budget.

 There are so many great things to do in the surrounding areas of the Melbourne that in this post I am just going to focus on the attractions within the CBD.
 I also have some great tips for St Kilda with kids and all the Phillip Island attractions for families.